JohnGaros/data_quality_api/docs/FUNCTIONAL_REQUIREMENTS.md

 ### 4.1 File intake and validation (Uploader focus)

-1. The platform must accept Excel and CSV uploads via REST API and future UI, whether provided as direct file payloads or as immutable blob references supplied after an external upload completes (`/uploads`, `/jobs/run/{job_definition_id}`; see `docs/API_CONTRACTS.md`).
+1. The platform must accept Excel and CSV uploads via REST API and future UI, whether provided as direct file payloads or as immutable blob references supplied after an external upload completes (`/uploads`, `/jobs/run/{job_definition_id}`; see `docs/API_CONTRACTS.md`), supporting both direct and decoupled orchestrator-driven ingestion.
 2. The Uploader must see immediate confirmation that the file (or external reference) was received and queued.
 3. The platform must link each upload or triggered job to the correct customer tenant, environment, and DataContract/JobDefinition, regardless of the ingestion path.
 4. The validation engine must build a profiling-driven validation context using the upload's profiling snapshot, then run all active rules inside that context.